Premature infantPreterm infant; Preemie; Premie; Neonatal - premie; NICU - premie

 - Continuous cardiorespiratory monitoring (monitoring of breathing and heart rate)

-When premature labor develops and cannot be stopped, the health care team will prepare for a high-risk birth.
-The mother may be moved to a center that is set up to care for premature infants in a neonatal intensive care unit (NICU).
+When premature labor develops and can't be stopped, the health care team will prepare for a high-risk birth.
+The mother may be moved to a center that is set up to care for premature infants in a NICU.

-After birth, the baby is admitted to a high-risk nursery.
+After birth, the baby is admitted to the NICU.
 The infant is placed under a warmer or in a clear, heated box called an incubator, which controls the air temperature.
 Monitoring machines track the baby's breathing, heart rate, and level of oxygen in the blood.

 A premature infant's organs are not fully developed.
 The infant needs special care in a nursery until the organs have developed enough to keep the baby alive without medical support.
 This may take weeks to months.